-- 1876 In the above grammar, the pseudo values that appear in angle brackets have the following meaning: - interface type name: represents the required name of the interface as a string. - parent_interface_type_name: represents the name of the Interface Type this Interface Type definition derives from (i.e., its "parent" type). - version number: represents the optional TOSCA version number for the Interface Type. - interface description: represents the optional description string for the Interface Type. - property_definitions: represents the optional list of property definitions (i.e., parameters) which the TOSCA orchestrator would make available (i.e., or pass) to all implementation artifacts for operations declared on the interface during their execution.

-• operation definitions: represents the required list of one or more operation definitions.
+In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

+- interface_type_name: represents the required name of the interface as a string. - parent_interface_type_name: represents the name of the Interface Type this Interface Type definition derives from (i.e., its "parent" type). - version_number: represents the optional TOSCA version number for the Interface Type. - interface_description: represents the optional description string for the Interface Type. - property_definitions: represents the optional map of property definitions (i.e., parameters) which the TOSCA orchestrator would make available (i.e., or pass) to all implementation artifacts for operations declared on the interface during their execution. - operation_definitions: represents the required map of one or more operation definitions. - notification_definitions: represents the required name of one or more notification definitions.

-1887 The following example shows a custom interface used to define multiple configure operations.
+The following example shows a custom interface used to define multiple configure operations.

 '''

 mycompany.mytypes.myinterfaces.MyConfigure:

 derived_from: tosca.interfaces.relationship.Root

 description: My custom configure Interface Type

 inputs:

 mode:

+'''

+'''

 type: string

+operations:

 pre_configure_service:

 description: pre-configure operation for my service

 post_configure_service:

 description: post-configure operation for my service

 '''

-- Interface Types MUST NOT include any implementations for defined operations; that is, the implementation keyname is invalid. - The inputs keyname is reserved and SHALL NOT be used for an operation name.
+- Interface Types MUST NOT include any implementations for defined operations or notifications; that is, the implementation keyname is invalid in this context. - The inputs keyname is reserved and SHALL NOT be used for an operation name.